AndreaDiotallevi/moovli-2/README.md

   <img src="./src/assets/react-components-diagram.svg" alt="react-components-diagram"></img>
 </p>

-The application has four react components and each of them has a clear responsibility:
+The application has 6 react components and each of them has a clear responsibility:

 - `App`: application main container.